gangldevelop/OLXSortd/README.md

 - **Responsive Design**: Mobile-first approach with Tailwind CSS
 - **Error Handling**: Graceful error handling with user feedback

+## 🧬 How It Works

+### Contact Analysis Process

+1. **Email Collection**: Fetches all email interactions from your Outlook/Gmail account
+2. **Interaction Analysis**: For each contact, analyzes:
+   - Total email count (sent and received)
+   - Response rate (percentage of sent emails that received replies)
+   - Days since last contact
+   - Email frequency in last 30/90 days
+   - Conversation threads and patterns
+3. **Category Assignment**: Assigns each contact to Recent, In Touch, or Inactive based on the categorization logic
+4. **Confidence Scoring**: Calculates a confidence score (0-100) based on:
+   - Amount of data available (more emails = higher confidence)
+   - Recency of activity (recent activity = higher confidence)
+   - Response rate (better response rate = higher confidence)
+   - Category-specific adjustments
+5. **Insights Generation**: Creates human-readable insights about each contact's communication patterns

+### Analysis Metrics

+The system calculates these key metrics for each contact:

+- **Total Emails**: Total number of email interactions
+- **Sent Emails**: Number of emails you sent to this contact
+- **Received Emails**: Number of emails received from this contact
+- **Response Rate**: Percentage of your sent emails that received replies (calculated thread-aware)
+- **Days Since Last Contact**: Number of days since the last email interaction
+- **Average Response Time**: Average time (in hours) for the contact to respond
+- **Conversation Count**: Number of distinct email threads/conversations

 ## 📊 Performance

 ### Analysis Performance